 Breakfast: Veggie and Goat Cheese Scramble

 If your taste buds crave something savory in the morning, this veggie and egg scramble is for you.
-Sautéed peppers, tomatoes, and onions are combined with eggs and cheese for an appetizing and full breakfast plate.
+Sautéed peppers, and tomatoes are combined with eggs, avocados, and cheese for an appetizing and full breakfast plate.

 Lunch: Curried Chicken Salad Stuffed Pitas

 What sets this chicken sandwich apart is the creamy Greek yogurt and mayo spread.